 In addition to this, the London property marketplace has been confronted by a combination of uncertainties, including Brexit, fewer foreign buyers, and an increase on stamp duty- all of which have attributed to new buyers steering clear.

 Those that hope to sell up and move out of London face a tricky time.
 For many, moving to a more affordable area is appealing right now.
 However, house prices within London are at an all-time low, leaving residents unsure on the ‘best time’ to take their house to market.
 Coupled with low asking prices and more property ‘sitting’ on the market, it’s getting much tougher to sell.

 However, there are certainly strategies you can put in place to improve your chance of selling in the current climate.
 One practical solution for Londoners is to get an up-to-date Energy Performance Certificate (EPC), which can help you to achieve a higher asking price (or help your property sell faster.)

-An EPC survey will allow any potential buyers to consider how energy efficient (and how cost-effective) your home is, because the survey provides key details on how energy is ‘saved’ in your home.
+There are a few things needed to be known about EPC surveys.
+They will allow any potential buyers to consider how energy efficient (and how cost-effective) your home is, because the survey provides key details on how energy is ‘saved’ in your home.
 The survey includes items such as insulation, window types, property heating systems and lighting used inside the home.
 And whilst an EPC is very informative for buyers, it could be the real tipping point for a potential buyer to ‘bite the bullet’ and make their purchase!